akageyama/smoke-ring/README.md

 - Fortran 2003 compiler, for the simulation.
 - gnuplot and ImageMagic (convert command), for the visualization.
-- An animated gif viewer Here we use Safari.
+- An animated gif viewer.
+Here we use Safari.

 ## Usage